-According to several media reports (here and here) at least 10 DACA beneficiaries were detained in a CBP checkpoint near Falfurrias, Texas, likely violating their rights since the program is still in effect.
+According to several media reports (here and here) at least 10 DACA beneficiaries were detained at a CBP checkpoint near Falfurrias, Texas.
+The detention likely violates their rights since the program is still in effect.

-However, that verification took hours and caused extreme anxiety to people affected.
+However, that verification took hours and caused extreme anxiety to the people affected.

 Attorney Elba Rochas said there were as many as six DACA recipients being held at the Falfurrias checkpoint after they were detained on their way to Corpus Christi.
 She received a phone call from a family member of one of the DACA recipients at 10:30 a.m.
 This person, who has no criminal history, had been detained since 8:30 a.m.

 The attorney and family members of the detained contacted U.S. Representative Vicente Gonzales and other elected officials seeking help.